 Big changes are coming!

 As some of you already know, I have decided to make the move back to my second home of New York.
-My Finacé is from New York and settling there has always been on the cards and we have decided the time is right for us to make the move.
+My Finacé is from New York and settling there has always been on the cards.
+We have decided the time is right for us to make the move.
 It was a difficult decision that took a long time to make but I couldn’t be more excited!

 So what does this mean for Bells and All?
 Well, this move comes hand-and-hand with my longing to go back to working in a design studio.
 Bells and All will be running as per usual until the end of the year but come January 2018 I will be wrapping up loose ends and will essentially be putting my business on the back burner.
 In 2018 I plan to make a fresh start, leaving self-employed life behind, and searching for opportunities to bring my skills to a design team.
 Alas, this is not the end!
 I’ll still be working on a few select jobs here and there on a part-time freelance bases when the right projects come along.
 But for the most part Bells and All will be saying goodbye for the foreseeable future.